gvwilson/sdxpy/src/mock/index.md

 syllabus:
 -   Temporarily replacing functions with mock objects can simplify testing.
 -   Python defines protocols so that users' code can be triggered by keywords in the language.
+-   We can use decorators to wrap functions after defining them.
+-   Defining a decorator that has parameters is much more complicated than defining one that doesn't.
 ---

 We can do more than look up functions: